Trust4AI/trust4ai/content/event/seville/index.md

 ---
-title: Trust4AI project kick-off meeting # Example Demo
+title: Project progress meeting in seville  # Example Demo

-summary:   'In this session you will find a video of the first initial meeting of the full Trust4AI team.'
+summary:   'In mid-January 2025, the Trust4AI team met for the second time in Seville.
+The meeting, in an intensive two-day session, was used to recapitulate the three lines of research (metamorphic testing, insecure biases and template-based methods), launch new ideas, agree on new projects and make progress on some articles.
+They also shared moments together that we wanted to evoke in the following video.'
 # abstract:  'LONG DESCRIPTION'

 # Talk start and end times.